saideep2000/Vivacity-Tech-Exercise/Readme.md

 # Applicant Information System

 This project is a simple web application built with Node.js, Express, PostgreSQL, and React.
 The application allows users to click on a picture and fetch applicant information from a backend API.
+The information can be edited and updated back to the backend.

-This is made part of Vivacity Tech PBC exercise.
+This is made part of **Vivacity Tech PBC exercise**.

 ## Table of Contents